choderalab/perses/docker/README.md

 2) Modify the `run_neq_distrib_flattened.py` inside each of the examples (e.g. `examples/kinase-neq-switching/run_neq_distrib_flattened.py`) you want to run:
 - Change the platform name to 'CUDA '(it is CPU by default to satisfy our continuous integration).
 Should be in line 21 in the script.
 - (recommended) You might want to change the nsteps_eq and nsteps_neq (number of steps for equilibrium and nonequilibrium, respectively) to a larger value.
 Something around 250000 steps (1ns in time) for each should be okay.
 These should be lines 17 and 18 in the scripts.
 - (recommended) Please change the save frequency or else you would be storing A LOT!
-I guess the actual value depends on what you actually want to see, but please do change it if you increase the number of steps as in the previous item.
+The actual value depends on what you actually want to see, but please do change it if you increase the number of steps as in the previous item.

 3) Run our latest docker container and execute an example.
     For example for the kinase-neq-switching example, you would do something like: